Keito Nakamura

-Keito Nakamura (中村 敬斗, Nakamura Keito) is a Japanese professional footballer who plays for Ligue 2 club Reims and the Japan national team.
+Keito Nakamura (中村 敬斗, Nakamura Keito) is a Japanese professional footballer who plays for Ligue 1 club Lyon and the Japan national team.
 He plays either as a left winger or a forward.

 Club career

 Gamba Osaka

 Nakamura joined Gamba Osaka from Kantō Soccer League side Mitsubishi Yowa ahead of the 2018 J1 League season.
 He made his senior debut at the age of 17 on 24 February 2018 in a 3–2 home defeat by Nagoya Grampus in which replaced Hwang Ui-jo in the 69th minute and 10 minutes later crossed for Shun Nagasawa to head home and make the score 2–2.

 In total he played 17 J1 League games during his debut campaign and netted 1 goal, the winner in a 2–1 win over V-Varen Nagasaki on 24 November.
-He also scored once in 7 J.League Cup games and made one substitute appearance in the Emperor's Cup, a shock home defeat to Kwansei Gakuin University.
+He also scored once in 7 J.League Cup games and made one substitute appearance in the Emperor's Cup, a home defeat to Kwansei Gakuin University.

 Nakamura spent a large part of the second half of the season with Gamba's Under-23 side in J3 League where he netted 4 times in 15 appearances with the goals coming against FC Tokyo U-23, Thespakusatsu Gunma and Azul Claro Numazu.